BRUME

 A new engine needs four edits:

-crates/engine-runtime/src/implementing the oscillator. - A new variant on
+2. A new variant on OscillatorMode in brume-common.

-The UI side gains the new mode automatically if the SYNTH_TABS table in ui.js is updated.
+The UI side gains the new mode automatically once the per-engine tab tables in crates/ui-native/src/tabs.rs are extended with its ParamSpecs.
+Each ParamSpec carries the binding range, the linear-or-log scale, and the default value; the same definitions feed the on-screen sliders, the nanoKONTROL knob mappings, and the MIDI Learn binding system, so a parameter declared once gets correct behaviour everywhere.
 Testing happens at the oscillator-crate level (property tests on output finiteness, reset state, parameter ranges) and at the engine level.

 Adding an effect